Grahp/Website/pages/Super Secret Website Page.md

 - Bundle only the CSS actually needed on any given page
 - Minify HTML, CSS, and JS
 - Actually use pages CSS instead of stripping them out on SPA page loads
+- Same with the meta tags and such?